About Noah

 Claudia Russell and Bruce Kaplan

-So, go on, give this episode a listen and learn a bit about The Point along with Claudia and Bruce’s take on this unique place on the San Francisco Bay.
-Don’t forget to leave a comment.
+So, go on, give this episode a listen to learn a bit about The Point through Claudia and Bruce’s take on this unique place on the San Francisco Bay.
+Don’t forget to leave a comment after listening.

 Visit Claudia and Bruce online: